maximilianh/multiSub/README.md

 Many thanks to Stephan Fuchs and Kyanoush Yahosseini, Robert Koch Institut, Berlin, for sending me their Python ENA uploader code, from which I copied.
 Also thanks to the ENA Helpdesk and the NCBI Helpdesk for their quick replies.
+Also to Kelsey Florek and Ethan Wang for bug reports.
+The NCBI bulk upload draws heavily from examples provided by Danny Park at the Broad Institute.
 Without all of these people, this program would not have been possible.

 ## Installation and requirements